Lickability/code-of-conduct/README.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant violates this policy, the admins may take any action they deem appropriate, up to and including removal from this Slack and identifying the participant publicly as someone about whom we've received complaints.
+If a participant violates this policy, the admins may take any action they deem appropriate, up to and including removal from all future events and identifying the participant publicly as someone about whom we've received complaints.

-## Confidentiality:

-**Please keep what’s said in Lickability’s Slack and at events confidential**.
-Don’t repeat or quote things said there without the affirmative consent of the speaker(s).

-**Please be mindful that things you say here may at some point become public**.
-While we expect members to honor the confidentiality of these spaces, we cannot guarantee that they will do so.
-Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

 ## Updates